elastic/azure-marketplace/README.md

 This repository consists of:

 * [src/mainTemplate.json](src/mainTemplate.json) - The main Azure Resource Management (ARM) template.
-The template itself is composed of many nested linked templates with the main template acting as the entry point.
+The template itself is composed of many nested linked templates, with the main template acting as the entry point.
 * [src/createUiDefinition](src/createUiDefinition.json) - UI definition file for our Azure Marketplace offering.
 This file produces an output JSON that the ARM template can accept as input parameters.

 ## Building